cwise24/snopsy/docs/module1/7_Repository.rst

 .. note:: Git config options set the email and username and is used when making commits, you can also see what url you are using

 Let's start pushing code from our local repository up to GitLab.
-You and add individual files or all files.
+You can add individual files or all files.
 This marks all files ``.`` in the working directory to be added to staging

 .. code-block:: bash
    :caption: Add all Files